tdr soil moisture sensors & fdr soil moisture sensors

 3. Precision Agriculture:

 Soil moisture data from different areas helps with targeted irrigation.
-This meets the specific water needs of plant care.
-It increases precision and improves overall agricultural output.
+This helps meet the water needs of plants.
+It makes care more precise and boosts overall farm output.

 4. Monitoring Plant Diseases and Pests: